Density of hyperbolicity for classes of real transcendental entire functions and circle maps

 \subsection{QC-rigidity for maps in $\SR$}

-As is usual, our proof of these results proceeds along three steps: \begin{enumerate} \item \emph{QC rigidity:} Two functions that are topologically (or combinatorially) conjugate are in fact quasiconformally conjugate; \item \emph{Absence of line fields}: The functions under consideration support no nontrivial quasiconformal deformations on the Julia set; \item \emph{Parameter space arguments}: Density of hyperbolicity is deduced from the first two statements by performing suitable perturbations in parameter space. \end{enumerate}
+As is usual, our proof of the above results proceeds along three steps: \begin{enumerate} \item \emph{QC rigidity:} Two functions that are topologically (or combinatorially) conjugate are in fact quasiconformally conjugate; \item \emph{Absence of line fields}: The functions under consideration support no nontrivial quasiconformal deformations on the Julia set; \item \emph{Parameter space arguments}: Density of hyperbolicity is deduced from the first two statements by performing suitable perturbations in parameter space. \end{enumerate}

 Traditionally, the first step of this program has been the hardest to achieve.
-In our context, we are able to solve it completely, i.e. {\em without assuming the sector condition}, by combining the solution of the rigidity problem by the second author in \cite{strien-qsrigidity} with recent results by the first author on the dynamics of entire functions near infinity \cite{boettcher}.
+In our context, we are able to solve it completely, i.e. {\em without} assuming the sector condition or bounded criticality.
+This is accomplished by combining the solution of the rigidity problem by the second author in joint work with Trevor Clark, see \cite{CS}, with recent results by the first author on the dynamics of entire functions near infinity \cite{boettcher}.

 \begin{thm}[QC Rigidity for maps in $\SR$] Suppose that $f,g\in\SR$ are topologically conjugate on the complex plane, and that the conjugacy takes the real axis to itself.
 Then $f$ and $g$ are quasiconformally conjugate. \end{thm}